 Cons

-I tried many other text-to-image apps and despite having nice features like the ability to add or remove details from your pictures and so on, honestly, they are not very good at generating realistic images from a text compared to Midjourney or Dall·e 2.
-Personally, my go-to AI generator is Midjourney despite its ugly user interface.
+I tried many other text-to-image apps.
+Despite having nice features like adding or removing details from your pictures and so on, honestly, they are not very good at generating realistic images from a text compared to Midjourney or Dall·e.
+My go-to AI generator is Midjourney, despite its ugly user interface.
 It’s simply great most of the time and quite cheap.

 Top Image Editing Tools